 This is because of the massive amount of differences between different cameras on the market, and the way a company sets up their white-balancing setting impacts the quality of the results a lot, too.

 While we like to go back to correct a film by hand with our method, most companies that use this method don’t go any further than the original scan.

 This can be a major problem because of the cameras used.
 Even our advanced scanning method doesn’t correct a film perfectly, and we have to go back to make some manual corrections.
 When companies use camcorders, the initial scan is often worse, and since they don’t go back to make manual corrections, you’re pretty much stuck with whatever that initial scan provided.

-When a company uses this much cheaper method, they can pass those savings down to customers.
-They don't always do it, but they can realistically offer a substantially lower price for their services.
-You'll just get a much lower-quality film from the deal.
+When a company uses this much cheaper method, it can pass those savings down to customers.
+They don’t always do it, but they can realistically offer a substantially lower price for their services.
+You’ll just get a much lower-quality film from the deal.